joaquinrz/botify-lite/README.md

 2. Complete the Azure deployment form with your preferred settings.
 3. After the deployment completes, check the outputs section of the deployment for:
    - `openAIServiceEndpoint`: The endpoint URL for your Azure OpenAI service
+   - `contentSafetyServiceEndpoint`: The endpoint URL for your Azure Content Safety service
+   - `contentSafetyServiceName`: The name of your Azure Content Safety service

 ### 2. Get Your API Key